Last updated: November 11, 2025

 Observing the Collector's internal telemetry

-By default, the Collector sends its own internal logs to stderr
+By default, the Collector sends its own internal logs to stderr, and its often

 Going to production: Collector deployment patterns